 Unit Goals Teaching Points Melody and Vocal Production With teacher guidance, create/improvise in response to a teacher prompt.
 Perform on pitch, and echo songs with the teacher as the leader and the class/soloist as the echo.
-Perform in proper head voice within the range of C4 - B4.
-Perform and identify La-Sol-Mi-Do in proper head voice.
+Perform in proper head voice within the range of C4 - C5.
+Perform and identify the major scale - do, re, mi, fa, sol, la ti, high do in proper head voice.
 Perform songs using proper posture in sitting and standing positions.
 Perform songs using proper breathing techniques for phrasing and tone production.
 Perform songs using proper vocal techniques to vary dynamic levels.
 Reflect/self critique acquired melodic skills and vocal production.
 Listen to and perform various examples of songs from different cultures, holidays, and historical periods.